Moustikitos/gryd/docs/api.md

 ```

 Return Vincenty destination from geodesic start point following
-specific bearing for a determined distance.
+specific bearing with a determined distance.

 ```python